Anadea/anadea_blog/content/posts/saas-architecture/index.md

 SaaS: Quick Overview

-SaaS architecture is a structural design of cloud-based software applications that are delivered to users via the internet.
+SaaS application architecture is a structural design of cloud-based software applications that are delivered to users via the internet.
 It enables multiple users to access a software application over the internet.
 This approach eliminates the need for local installation, maintenance, or infrastructure management conducted by the user.